Intuitive Movement: What It Is and 8 Tips to Embrace It

 What are the health benefits of intuitive movement or intuitive exercise?

 Research shows that physical activity helps promote physical and mental health.
-Some research-backed benefits of physical activity are:
+Some research-backed benefits of physical activity, according to the CDC, are:

 Another benefit often reported is improved confidence, whether you’re dancing it out in Zumba or building strength in the gym.
 Plus, trying new activities lets you experience the beginner’s learning curve where you’re constantly improving and reaching new, exciting milestones.